daniellabrador/codecademy-fs-responsive_website/README.md

 The techniques utilized was based on the lessons taught in [Codecademy's Full-Stack Engineer Course](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path
 ).
 The challenge is also provided by Codecademy.
 To view outputs of other Codecademy students, check out the [forums](https://discuss.codecademy.com/t/responsive-club-website-css/462382).

+The content of the site is inspired from [Brighton Table Tennis Club](https://brightontabletennisclub.com/)'s site.